 1. The Background

-After World War II, Germany was divided into four occupation zones controlled by the Allied powers: the United States, the Soviet Union, the United Kingdom, and France.
-Berlin, located deep within the Soviet-controlled zone, was also divided into four sectors.
-However, tensions between the Soviet Union and the Western Allies began to rise, leading to the blockade.
+After World War II, Germany was divided into four occupation zones controlled by the Allied powers: the United States of America, the Soviet Union, United Kingdom and France.
+Indeed, Berlin, situated in the very centre of the Soviet zone, was also divided into four sectors.
+But relations between the Soviet Union and the Western Allies became strained which led to the blockade.

 2.1 The Airlift